zeffii/supa3/README.md

 now when i attempt to write music in my regular tracker 'buze' (and more recently renoise) i can't help but feel the restriction of the environment. sure buze has armstrong bindings for python and has delivered some fun, but it wasn't realtime. i kinda need realtime thesedays.

-So this supercollider stuff seems like an interesting language to learn, a bit like smalltalk but with syntax similar to C and groovy. there's a lot i don't know yet so i'll stop now and dig on.
+So this supercollider stuff seems like an interesting language to learn, like a mix of C++ and Smalltalk. there's a lot i don't know yet so i'll stop now and dig on.

 initially i will follow along with the book: http://www.mat.ucsb.edu/275/CottleSC3.pdf but won't place direct answers to exercises